Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 INPUT Input values must match those used in the FROM clause

 'INLINE' Used for data included directly from the FROM clause with contents of the literal read as though they were in a file.
-Required for FROM x'records'
+Required for FROM <string-literal>'

 'STREAM' STREAM supports a streaming payload using an HTTP multipart POST.
 Optional BULK INSERT with STREAM

-CSV_EMPTY_STRING_AS_NULL CSV argument that will assign "" value as null Optional
+CSV_EMPTY_STRING_AS_NULL CSV Assign "" value as null CSV value assignment

-CSV_NULL_AS_NULL CSV argument that will assign NULL value as null Optional
+CSV_NULL_AS_NULL CSV Assign NULL value as null CSV value assignment

 Additional information